As we have crossed a Clydesdale (Bonnie) with a Shire Horse (Charlie) any filly foals, like Charlies Angel, will be registered as a grade B Shire.

 In 2014 Angel had a beautiful black filly foal, Cotebrook Loch Broom, unusual as there is no black in her pedigree.

-Angels foal this year is Charlie’s Legacy, her sire being Edwards son Milnerfield Sir William.
+Angels foal in 2019 was Charlie’s Legacy, her sire being Edwards son Milnerfield Sir William.
 Legacy reminds Alistair of Angels sister Loch Maree who was one of the most successful show mares this century.